eivindlie/exprimo/README.md

 not directly relevant for producing the end result.

 ## Running the experiments
-The source code for all experiments from my Master's thesis are included in the `exprimo.experiments` directory.
+The source code for all experiments from my Master's thesis are included in the `exprimo/experiments` directory.
 Each experiment can be run by executing the corresponding module with `python -m <MODULE_PATH>` from the root directory.
 For example, `python -m exprimo.experiments.e1_bandwidth` will run the bandwidth benchmarking experiment.
 Note that you may have to make changes to configuration files in order to make the experiments fit your